 Photoirritation potential was studied in 56 subjects (41 females and 15 males) who were patch tested with Hexyl Salicylate (0.3%, 3%, and 30% in 3:1 DEP:ethanol), followed by irradiation of sites with UVA and UVB.
 The test materials or controls were applied to 25-mm Hilltop® Chambers, which were applied to the back of each subject.
 Each subject received duplicate patches of the 3 concentrations of test material, and of 3 controls (vehicle alone, saline, and a blank (no test material patch)) which were placed on both sides of the spine.
 Patches remained in place for 24 hours.
-After 24 hours, the patches on the left paraspinal region were

-1 removed, and the skin sites were irradiated with 16 Joules/cm2 of UVA irradiation for 10 2 minutes.
+After 24 hours, the patches on the left paraspinal region were removed, and the skin sites were irradiated with 16 Joules/cm2 of UVA irradiation for 10 minutes.
 Then the sites were irradiated with 0.75 Minimal Erythema Doses (MED) UVB.
-A 3 150-Watt Berger Solar Ultraviolet Simulator was used as the ultraviolet radiation source in 4 the study.
-Patches were removed from the non-irradiated test sites on the right paraspinal 5 region after the UVA/UVB dosing was complete.
-The non-irradiated sites were used as controls 6 to assess the irritation potential of the test material.
-Reactions were assessed at 1, 24, 48, 7 and 72 hours following UVA and UVB irradiation.
+A 150-Watt Berger Solar Ultraviolet Simulator was used as the ultraviolet radiation source in the study.
+Patches were removed from the non-irradiated test sites on the right paraspinal region after the UVA/UVB dosing was complete.
+The non-irradiated sites were used as controls to assess the irritation potential of the test material.
+Reactions were assessed at 1, 24, 48, and 72 hours following UVA and UVB irradiation.
 No reactions were observed.

-10 Conclusion from the Applicant on Photo-induced toxicity: 11
+Conclusion from the Applicant on Photo-induced toxicity:

-12 Based on the available in vitro, in vivo and human data, Hexyl Salicylate is not phototoxic or 13 photoallergenic.
+Based on the available in vitro, in vivo and human data, Hexyl Salicylate is not phototoxic or photoallergenic.

-3.3.10 Special investigations
+3.3.11 Special investigations

-19 3.4 SAFETY EVALUATION (including calculation of the MoS)
+3.4 SAFETY EVALUATION (including calculation of the MoS)

-21 There are no repeat dose toxicity data for Hexyl Salicylate to use in a cosmetic safety assessment.
-However, given that Hexyl Salicylate itself is not regarded as the main toxicant, 22 23 but rather salicylic acid as the chief hydrolysis product via all routes of exposure, it is possible 24 to perform a cosmetic safety evaluation for Hexyl Salicylate using the study by Tanaka et al. 25 1973 (from the reproductive/developmental data shown in section 3.4.5) for its principal primary metabolite, salicylic acid.
-26 27
+There are no repeat dose toxicity data for Hexyl Salicylate to use in a cosmetic safety assessment.
+However, given that Hexyl Salicylate itself is not regarded as the main toxicant, but rather salicylic acid as the chief hydrolysis product via all routes of exposure, it is possible to perform a cosmetic safety evaluation for Hexyl Salicylate using the study by Tanaka et al. 1973 (from the reproductive/developmental data shown in section 3.4.5) for its principal primary metabolite, salicylic acid.

-28 Salicylic acid was reviewed recently by the SCCS in its Opinion from December 2023.
-The 29 POD for salicylic acid was selected as a no observed adverse effect level (NOAEL) of 75 30 mg/kg/day based upon the most sensitive observations in orally dosed rats, of teratogenic 31 effects, in the Tanaka et al. 1973 study.
-32
+Salicylic acid was reviewed recently by the SCCS in its Opinion from December 2023.
+The POD for salicylic acid was selected as a no observed adverse effect level (NOAEL) of 75 mg/kg/day based upon the most sensitive observations in orally dosed rats, of teratogenic effects, in the Tanaka et al. 1973 study.

-33 A value for skin penetration of 13.4% (mean $(3.04 + 1SD) \times a$ correction factor of 3) has been 34 used in all calculations of systemic exposure dose for dermally applied products (see section 35 3.2.2).
-36
+A value for skin penetration of 13.4% (mean (3.04 + 1SD) x a correction factor of 3) has been used in all calculations of systemic exposure dose for dermally applied products (see section 3.2.2).

-MoS for Adults
+MoS for adults

-38 Based on the exposure information in section 3.2, the Margins of Safety for consumer 39 exposures to Hexyl Salicylate in 18 cosmetic products are shown in Table 15 below.
-40
+Based on the exposure information in section 3.2, the Margins of Safety for consumer exposures to Hexyl Salicylate in 18 cosmetic products are shown in Table 16 below.

-41 Table 15: Deterministic worst-case margin of safety calculations for the dermal and oral route 42 using maximum % use levels as defined by the European Cosmetics Industry.
-Values of SED 43 are calculated according to the SCCS 11th Notes of Guidance approach for calculating a worst-44 case aggregate exposure on the basis of deterministic additive methods.
-Hexyl Salicylate is 45 assumed to undergo 13.4% skin penetration for all product types (except oral care and lipstick 46 where 100% is assumed) in this assessment.
-100% metabolic conversion to salicylic acid 47 equivalent has been assumed, as per Table 5.
+Table 16: Deterministic worst-case margin of safety calculations for the dermal and oral route using maximum % use levels as defined by the European Cosmetics Industry.
+Values of SED are calculated according to the SCCS 11th Notes of Guidance approach for calculating a worst-case aggregate exposure on the basis of deterministic additive methods.
+Hexyl Salicylate is assumed to undergo 13.4% skin penetration for all product types (except oral care and lipstick where 100% is assumed) in this assessment.
+100% metabolic conversion to salicylic acid equivalent has been assumed, as per Table 5.
+For deodorant and hair styling products, systemic exposure dose via spray formulations are used for the MoS calculation.